robertpustota/telegram-ai-monitor/README.md

 # Telegram Channel Monitor with AI Analysis

-A service for monitoring Telegram channels with intelligent content analysis using artificial intelligence technologies.
+A service for monitoring Telegram channels with intelligent content filtering using AI and regular expressions.

 ## 🚀 Key Features

 - **Real-time Telegram channel monitoring** using Telethon
-- **AI-powered post analysis** using OpenAI GPT for relevance determination and categorization
+- **AI-powered relevance checking** using OpenAI GPT
-- **Smart content filtering** based on specified topics and interests
+- **Smart content filtering** using regular expressions and source lists
-- **Automatic saving** of relevant posts to database
+- **Automatic saving** of relevant messages to database
-- **REST API** for channel and topic management
+- **REST API** for filter and message management
 - **Simple API token authentication**

 ## 🧠 How AI Analysis Works

-The service uses OpenAI GPT to analyze each post based on the following parameters:
+The service uses OpenAI GPT to check message relevance based on custom prompts:
-- Determining relevance to specified topics
-- Extracting key themes and concepts
-- Analyzing sentiment and emotional tone
-- Content classification by categories
+- Each filter can have a custom prompt to define what content is relevant
+- Messages are checked against the filter's prompt using GPT
+- Only messages that pass the relevance check are saved
+- Additional filtering is done using regular expressions and source lists

 ## 🛠 Technology Stack

 - **Backend**: FastAPI
-- **Database**: PostgreSQL
+- **Database**: PostgreSQL or SQLite
 - **Telegram API**: Telethon
 - **AI**: OpenAI dspy
 - **Authentication**: API Token
 - **Async Processing**: asyncio
+- **Logging**: loguru

 ## 🐳 Running the Project with Docker